tjmonsi/element-lite/README.md

 1. Not yet tested for Production #2
 2. Not yet tested using Webpack on older browsers #2
-3. No ability to do static get observers or something equivalent #3
 4. Haven't tested a proper loop and if-then-else in #2
-5. Doesn't track changes on attribute level of an object property #1